-We all have times when we see someone say something online that we feel strongly about.
+We all have times when we see something online that we feel strongly about.
 When you care a lot about something it can be hard to know how to talk to someone about it without things getting overly heated.
 To help, we’ve put together our top four tips on how to disagree with someone respectfully online:

 1. Stay calm